vialectrum/vialectrum-server/HOWTO.md

 ### Step 3.
 Configure and start viacoind

-In order to allow Vialectrum to "talk" to `viacoind`, we need to set up an RPC username and password for `bitcoind`.
-We will then start `bitcoind` and wait for it to complete downloading the blockchain.
+In order to allow Vialectrum to "talk" to `viacoind`, we need to set up an RPC username and password for `viacoind`.
+We will then start `viacoind` and wait for it to complete downloading the blockchain.

     $ mkdir ~/.viacoin